kyhau/docker-notebook/docker-dtr.md

    from a backup.
 This is why it’s important to ensure replicas are healthy and perform frequent backups.
    See [docker-backup.md](docker-backup.md).

-1. Endpoints exposed by DTRDocker Trusted Registry that can be used to assess the health of a Docker Trusted Registry
+1. Endpoints exposed by DTR that can be used to assess the health of a DTR replica:
-   replica:
     ```
     /health
     /nginx_status